PEI is an excellent place for a summer vacation without having to travel outside of Canada.

 5. Seacow Head Lighthouse

-The Seacow Head Lighthouse is named after the walruses that called the area home and were referenced to as ‘seacows’.
+The Seacow Head Lighthouse is named after the walruses that called the area home and were referred to as ‘seacows’.
 It is one of the most picturesque lighthouses in Canada and has amazing views of the red sandstone cliffs below.
 The lighthouse has become iconic thanks to being featured in the Sullivan productions of ‘Anne of Green Gables’ and many ‘Road to Avonlea’ episodes.

 6. Cabot Beach Provincial Park